hugomarquesdev/hugomarquesdev/README.md

 <h2>About Me</h2>

-- :computer: &nbsp; Currently working with React.
-- 💼 &nbsp; Working as a Front-End Developer.
+- :computer: &nbsp; Working as a Front-End Developer.
 - 🎓 &nbsp; Graduation in New Communication Technologies.
 - :guitar: &nbsp; Bass Player.